Inist-CNRS/node-xml2json-command/README.md

 ## License
 (The MIT License)

-Copyright 2012 BugLabs.
+Copyright 2012 François Parmentier.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to